omgnetwork/omgnetwork.github.io/docs/managing-utxos.md

 ---

 UTXOs are core to the logic of the OMG Network.
-Read more about what UTXOs are in the [Glossary](glossary#UTXO).
+Read more about what UTXOs are in the [Glossary](glossary#utxo).

 ## User Considerations

-A user may find it desirable to *merge* or *split* UTXOs that her or she owns.
+A user may find it desirable to *merge* or *split* UTXOs that he or she owns.

 ### Merging UTXOs